jeffreysorgen/golf-club-sensors/implementation.md

 (3)<img src="https://user-images.githubusercontent.com/1236972/135546061-106e68f4-bfba-4cd5-929e-49494486ad87.png" width="20%">
 (4)<img src="https://user-images.githubusercontent.com/1236972/135545934-7cb4dd34-7c12-46b9-ae8f-fa2e61835812.png" width="20%">

-The graph(3) between the rest(2) and start(4) orientation shows the difference in the readings of the Y axis when the device is attached _"the long way"_ where the red Y-axis reading is always greater than both or less than both other axes.
+(**Edit needed**) The graph(3) between the rest(2) and start(4) orientation shows the difference in the readings of the Y axis when the device is attached _"the long way"_ where the red Y-axis reading is always greater than both or less than both other axes.
 When the "stick" is in neither the start nor rest position, the Y-axis is not significantly separated from the X and Z readings.

-#### The readings of the accelerometer, according to the setup in the images:
+#### The readings of the accelerometer, according to the setup in the images: (edit needed)
 - If `Y < X`  and  `Y < Z`  then its orientation is in the start position.
 So if the y axis readings are less (or more negative) than the other two readings, then the device is in the start position. _Edit:_ More simply, Z axis is positive, or Z axis is negative. (and if the device is attached "sideways" then it's a different axis)